bricknpc/eloquent-ui/readme.md

 ## Framework Support

-Eloquent UI is built on top of [Bootstrap 5](https://getbootstrap.com).
-Although there are plans to support other UI frameworks in the future, Bootstrap is currently the only supported framework.
+Eloquent UI is built on top of [Bootstrap 5](https://getbootstrap.com) and [Laravel](https://laravel.com).
+Although there are plans to support other frontend UI frameworks in the future, Bootstrap is currently the only supported framework.

 ## Installation